scireum/datadonkey/README.md

 # DataDonkey

-Handles XML, CSV and Excel file.
+Processes XML, CSV and Excel files.

 DataDonkey is an OpenSource project by scireum GmbH.
 It is a scriptable ETL tool which processes various files.